Family Law Attorneys Experienced In Protection Orders

-When tensions run high you may find that you are in a dangerous situation and need an added layer of protection.
-Likewise, you may find that one party to a case believes that seeking a protection order or alleging danger will give them a leg up in a divorce or allocation of parental responsibilities case.
+When tensions run high, you may find that you are in a dangerous situation and need an added layer of protection.
+Likewise, you may find that one party to a case believes that seeking a protection order or alleging danger will give them a leg up when filing for divorce or in an allocation of parental responsibilities case.

 Harassment, abuse, control and violence, or just the threat of any of these things, should be taken seriously and addressed quickly.
 If you are afraid for your safety, our attorneys are prepared to assist you in seeking a protection order.